 or black holes [alternative (iv)] 10^(10^76) yr

-So, at the short end the Universe is now about 1% into its lifespan, and at the long end it’s many zeros to the right of the decimal point.
-In biological terms, that means its not even a baby, or a fetus: more like a zygote, or a blastula.
+In other words, most likely the Universe is now about 1% into its lifespan, which has a great many zeros in its number of birthdays.
+In biological terms, that means it’s not even a baby, or a fetus.
+It’s more like a zygote, or a blastula.